LEARN ABOUT MEMBERSHIP

 Why I started GBIAA

 I've been installing things in other people's homes for a long time.
-Through Little Deeds, the home-safety company I started after decades in the nonprofit world, my co-founders Liz Lenoski, Emilio Baires, and I saw every version of what goes wrong.
+Through Little Deeds, the home-safety company I started after decades in the nonprofit world, I saw every version of what goes wrong.
 Suction-cup "safety" bars marketed to the elderly.
 Decorative bars sold at big-box stores with no weight rating at all.
-Beautiful installations that pulled out of the drywall the first time somebody leaned on them hard.
+Beautiful installations that didn't hold up because they weren't anchored right in the first place.

-We also saw what right looks like.
+I also saw what right looks like — and it came from Emilio Baires, one of my co-founders at GBIAA.
 Emilio has installed more than 1,000 grab bars over his career, with zero installation failures.
 That's not marketing language.
 That's a craft, practiced over two decades, with a method we can teach.

 That's the seed of GBIAA.
-A national association — a real one, with real standards, a real certification, and the people who can actually install this work — so that when a family needs grab bars, there's a way to find somebody who knows what they're doing.
-So that installers who have been doing this the right way for years, often getting underpriced by handymen who don't know a stud from a piece of drywall, finally have a credential that sets them apart.
+With my co-founders Liz Lenoski and Emilio Baires, we're building a national association — real standards, real certification, and a way to connect families with qualified installers — so that when a family needs grab bars, they can find someone they can trust.
+So that installers who've been doing this the right way for years — and handymen who want to learn to do it right — finally have a credential that sets them apart.

 It's Phase One of a much longer game.
-Phase One is professional standards.
-Phase Two is data — the largest home-safety installation database in existence, built over the next five years.
-Phase Three is what Nader did: take the data to lawmakers and make the case that home safety should not be optional.
+Phase One is professional standards — the credential, the training, the certified directory.
+Phase Two is what Nader did: build the case, with real-world installation data from our members, that home safety should not be optional.

 We'll help you find the right installer.

-If you're thinking about grab bars for your home or a loved one's, tell us a little about the situation and we'll connect you with a trained installer who fits — your location, your needs, and a person who actually knows what they're doing.
+If you're thinking about grab bars for your home or a loved one's, tell us a little about the situation and we'll connect you with a trained installer who fits — your location, your needs, and someone qualified to do this right.

 What you can do right now